Demfier/multimodal-speech-emotion-recognition/README.md

 - pandas==0.24.1
 - librosa==0.6.3

+To avoid conflicts, it is recommended to setup a new python virtual environment to install these libraries.
+Once the env is setup, run `pip install -r requirements.txt` to install the dependencies.

 ## Instructions to run the code
 1. Clone this repository by running `git clone git@github.com:Demfier/multimodal-speech-emotion-recognition`.
 2. Go to the root directory of this project by running `cd multimodal-speech-emotion-recognition/` in your terminal.